 - Sheila Hernandez, Vice President of Marketing and Supplier Relations for Summit Electric Supply, a large and fast-growing regional electrical distributor

 - Ashley Rickman, Senior Director, Sales and Marketing Technologies, RelaDyne, Inc. RelaDyne is the established leader in lubricant sales, distribution, equipment reliability services, and value-added services.

-This will be a terrific panel discussion and you won’t want to miss it.
-Sign up here for live or on-demand access.
+This was a terrific panel discussion and you won’t want to miss it.
+Sign up here for on-demand access.